VirgilSecurity/virgil-crypto-python/README.md

 ## Introduction

-Virgil Crypto Library Python is a stack of security libraries (ECIES with Crypto Agility wrapped in Virgil Cryptogram) and an open-source high-level [cryptographic library](https://github.com/VirgilSecurity/virgil-crypto) that allows you to perform all necessary operations for securely storing and transferring data in your digital solutions.
-Crypto Library is written in C++ and is suitable for mobile and server platforms.
+Virgil Crypto Library Python is a wrapper over [Virgil Crypto Library C](https://github.com/VirgilSecurity/virgil-crypto-c).
+It provides a bunch of custom hybrid algorithms that combine different crypto algorithms to solve common complex cryptographic problems in an easy way.
+That eliminates the requirement for developers to have strong cryptographic skills in order to add a security layer to their applications.

 ## Library purposes
 * Asymmetric Key Generation
 * Encryption/Decryption of data and streams
 * Generation/Verification of digital signatures
 * Double Ratchet algorithm support
-* **Post quantum algorithms support**: [Round5](https://round5.org/) (encryption) and [Falcon](https://falcon-sign.info/) (signature)
+* **Post-quantum algorithms support**: [Round5](https://round5.org/) (encryption) and [Falcon](https://falcon-sign.info/) (signature)
 * Crypto for using [Virgil Core SDK](https://github.com/VirgilSecurity/virgil-sdk-python)

 ## Installation

 ### Installing prerequisites

 Install latest pip distribution: download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and run it using the python interpreter.

 ### Installing from wheel binary packages